gabrielcantarin/gabrielcantarin/README.md

     if not party:
         sleep()
 ```
 This period was all about juggling work, university, and the occasional (or not so occasional) party (if I managed to squeeze one in).
-T

 ### From 2️⃣2️⃣ to 2️⃣9️⃣
 Soon ...
 - WAVING